RainInApril/shell/permissions/README.md

 chown -h vincent:staff _hello script changes the owner and the group owner of _hello to vincent and staff respectively The file _hello is in the working directory
-The file _hello is a symbolic link
+The file _hello is a symbolic link chown --from=guillaume vincent hello script changes the owner of the file hello to vincent only if it is owned by the user guillaume